CarinaAJ/p3-last-chapter/README.md

 ## Testing & Issues Encountered
 --------------------------------------

-The site has been tested by me thouroughly during the creation to ensure that the programme runs like it should and errors are being caught.
+The site has been tested by me thoroughly during its creation to ensure that the programme runs as it should and errors are being caught.

-I had a lot of fun creating my little bookshop and enjoyed it thouroughly.
-Nevertheless did I enconter a few issues during the creation:
+I had a lot of fun creating my little bookshop and enjoyed it very much.
+Nevertheless, I encontered a few issues during the creation:

 1) At first I only had one break statement in my order_book() function, so every time I ran the programme it jumped back to the beginning instead of going ahead to the user_data() function.
 I had it working before, but only because I entered by chance the only number that had the break statement included.
 After having posted my question in the Slack Channel, I saw my issue a couple of minutes later and entered a break statement after each choice.
 This fixed my problem.

-2) When printing the receipt I wanted to display the choice the user made together with a few extra information but kept running into error messages.
-After reading over the Code Institute material over and over again I found a simple solution and made my select_book variable to a global variable.
-This allowed me to show the title the user has selected on the receipt succesfully.
+2) When printing the receipt, I wanted to display the choice the user made together with a few extra pieces of information but kept running into error messages.
+After reading over the Code Institute material over and over again, I found a simple solution and made my select_book variable a global variable.
+This allowed me to show the title the user had selected on the receipt successfully.

-3) My biggest issue however was to add the customer's details to my Google Sheet.
+3) My biggest issue, however, was adding the customer's details to my Google Sheet.
 I tried endless variations and looked at the love sandwich project for guidance as well as other similar projects.
-Unfortunately none of them helped me finding the answer, because unlike them I wanted to add three variables (fname, lname and mnumber) from one function at the same time (the decision to add the title to the google sheet as well came later).
-At first I though I might be able to add it with a simple append_row statement within my user_data() function but it wasn't as easy as that.
+Unfortunately, none of them helped me find the answer, because unlike them, I wanted to add three variables (fname, lname and mnumber) from one function at the same time (the decision to add the title to the Google Sheet as well came later).
+At first I thought I might be able to add it with a simple append_row statement within my user_data() function, but it wasn't as easy as that.

-I tried turning these variables into global variables and use them but this turned out to be a fail too.
-I then came up with a solution and on paper it should have worked but I kept getting error message after error message.
-So I contacted Tutor Support who assisted me and pointed out that in my update_sheet() function the add_data.append_row(name1, name2, number) was missing squared brackets to turn it into a list rather than a string.
+I tried turning these variables into global variables and using them, but this turned out to be a fail too.
+I then came up with a solution and, on paper, it should have worked, but I kept getting error message after error message.
+So I contacted Tutor Support, who helped me and pointed out that the add_data.append_row (name1, name2, number) in my update_sheet() function was missing square brackets, converting it to a list rather than a string.
 After changing this, the entered details finally showed up in my Google Sheet.

 [Back to the Top](#table-of-contents)